-The City of Manchester, New Hampshire (the City) established a single employer, public employee retirement system on January 1, 1974, to provide pension benefits for certain City employees.
+The City of Manchester, New Hampshire (the City) established a single-employer, public employee retirement system on January 1, 1974, to provide pension benefits for certain City employees.
 The Retirement System is a discretely presented component unit of the City's general purpose financial statements.

+At December 31, 2015 and 2014, the Retirement Sys stem membership co onsisted of:

-2014 2013
+2015 2014

-Retirees and beneficiaries currently receiving benefits 758 738
+Retirees and beneficiaries currently receiving benefits 836 758

-Terminated vested members 99 96
+Terminated vested members 98 99

-Active members 1,200 1,194
+Active members 1,197 1,200

-Total Participants 2,057 2,028
+Total Participants 2,131 2,057